Joint Continuous and Discrete Model Selection via Submodularity: Submodular Functions on Lattices

 \section{Submodular Functions on Lattices}

-In this work, we consider optimization problems defined on two sets--an uncountably infinite set, typically $\mathbb{R}^n$ or a subset thereof referred to as a \emph{continuous set}, and a countable set, typically finite and referred to as a \emph{discrete set}.
-Because we would like to tractably solve optimization problems defined on both continuous and discrete sets, we study a structure that enables efficient optimization in both cases: submodularity.
+In this work, we consider optimization problems defined on two sets: an uncountably infinite set, typically $\mathbb{R}^n$ or a subset thereof referred to as a \emph{continuous set}, and a countable set, typically finite and referred to as a \emph{discrete set}.
+Because we would like to efficiently solve optimization problems defined on both continuous and discrete sets, we study a structure that can allow efficient optimization in both cases: submodularity.

-Submodularity is typically defined for set functions, which are functions that map any subset of a finite set $V$ to a real number, i.e., $f:2^V\rightarrow\mathbb{R}$.
-More generally, however, submodularity is a property of functions on \emph{lattices} defined over continuous or discrete sets.
+Submodularity is typically defined as a property of set functions, which are functions that map any subset of a finite set $V$ to a real number, i.e., $f:2^V\rightarrow\mathbb{R}$.
+More generally, however, submodularity is a property of functions on \emph{lattices} which can be continuous or discrete sets.